-Concurrently with this offering of common stock, we are offering \$325,000,000 of 9% Convertible Junior Subordinated Debentures, which we refer to as "convertible debentures."
-We have granted the initial purchasers of the convertible debentures an option to purchase up to an additional \$65,000,000 of convertible debentures within 30 days after the date of the final offering memorandum for that offering.
+Concurrently with this offering of common stock, we are offering \$ of % Convertible Junior Subordinated Debentures, which we refer to as "convertible debentures."
+We have granted the initial purchasers of the convertible debentures an option to purchase up to an additional \$ of convertible debentures within 30 days after the date of the final offering memorandum for that offering.
 We are offering the convertible debentures to a limited number of "qualified institutional buyers" by means of a private placement pursuant to Rule 144A under the Securities Act of 1933, as amended (the "Securities Act").
 This prospectus is not an offer to sell the convertible debentures nor a solicitation of an offer to buy the convertible debentures.
-We estimate that the net proceeds from the sale of the convertible debentures will be approximately \$314.8 million, or \$377.9 million as adjusted for the exercise of the initial purchasers' option to purchase additional convertible debentures (net of the initial purchasers' discount and estimated offering expenses payable by us), which we plan to use to increase the capital of MGIC to enable it to expand the volume of its new business and for our general corporate purposes.
+We estimate that the net proceeds from the sale of the convertible debentures will be approximately \$\frac{1}{2}\$ million, or \$\frac{1}{2}\$ million as adjusted for the exercise of the over-allotment option (net of expenses), which we plan to use to increase the capital of MGIC to enable it to expand the volume of its new business and for our general corporate purposes.
 See "Capitalization."
 The consummation of the convertible debenture offering is not conditioned on the consummation of this offering, nor is this offering conditioned on the consummation of the convertible debenture offering.

-The convertible debentures are convertible into our common stock at a rate of 74.0741 shares per \$1,000 principal amount of the convertible debentures, which is subject to adjustment for certain dividends, distributions and like items.
+The convertible debentures are convertible into our common stock at a rate of shares per \$1,000 principal amount of the convertible debentures, which is subject to adjustment for certain dividends, distributions and like items.
 Without approval of our shareholders, however, shares equal to or in excess of 20% of our common stock outstanding that would otherwise be delivered on conversion of the convertible debentures (we refer to these shares as the "excess shares") will be settled through the payment of cash in the amount of the value of the excess shares.
 If shareholders do not approve the issuance of the excess shares, we expect we will covenant for the benefit of the holders of our debt senior to the convertible debentures that we will not pay cash in settlement of the conversion of excess shares other than from the proceeds of certain equity securities that we may sell in the future.
 We may also make this covenant even if shareholders approve the issuance of the excess shares.